-- Have you lived in the home for over 5 years?
+- Have you lived in the home for over five years?

 - Are you a smoker?

-If you answered yes to any of these questions, you should paint your house before selling it if you want to attract a buyer.
+If you answered yes to any of these questions, you should consider painting your house before selling it if you want to attract more buyers.

-White kitchen updates have been all the rage recently, but they aren’t lasting.
+Whitekitchen updates have been all the rage recently, but they aren’t lasting.
 Although white kitchens seem shiny and new in pictures, they’re a headache (and arm-ache!) to keep clean.
-Zillow reports using gray-blues on the walls of your kitchen makes your home sell an average of $1,809 more!
+Zillow reports using gray-blues on the walls of your kitchen helps your home sell an average of $1,809 more!

 Don’t just use it on the walls, either!
-Homes with bold accent colored cabinets — especially navy and red colored ones — sold faster and for more money than those without.
+Homes with boldly accent colored cabinets — especially navy and red colored ones — sold faster and for more money than those without.

 Don’t think blue is just for the kitchen, either!
 Homes that featured light blue bathrooms sold for $5,440 more than anticipated.
 Do you know what that means?
-The nautical-themed bathroom just might be making a comeback!
+The nautical-themed bathroom just might make a comeback.

 Statistics further show that rooms painted a matte soft cerulean netted an average of $1,856 more than expected.
 Try pairing the blue with white baseboards and stage the room with natural woods for an added appeal.

-For your living rooms, get out your light beiges and gray-brown.
-It will help the room feel more cozy and welcoming.
+For your living room, get out your light beiges and gray-brown.
+It will help the room feelmore cozy and welcoming.
 It also could tack on an average of $2,000 to the sale price of your home!
 Accent the beige with a white fireplace and baseboards for a clean, comfortable feel.
-You may even decide to use some natural woods to add to feel of the room.
+You may even use some natural woods to add to the feel of the room.